 This 8 minute video should be an inspiration to us all in our endeavor to be makers and providers.
 Check it out, and share your thoughts in the comments below.
 Also, if you have any stories of your own personal accomplishments where you overcome obstacles in meeting your goals, please share them as well.

 UPDATE: Check out this man’s submarine story as well.
 If this poor Chinese migrant worker can reach his dreams, why can’t you?
 What’s holding you back?
 As his story attests, it is not lack of money or talent that restricts us, but we ourselves.
-It is time to throw off those shackles and … Read the rest
+It is time to throw off those … Read the rest

 Posted in Living